 Wherever possible you should be aiming for level ‘AA’ compliance of the WCAG guidelines.

-NB: this testing should be carried out alongside wider user testing.
+Accessibility testing should be carried out alongside wider user testing.
 See ‘User Testing’ Guidance for details on how to carry out user testing.

-Accessibility Statements and Policies
+Accessibility statements and policies

 We need to work harder to make our websites and services as accessible and usable as we can for everyone who needs to use them.
 Following Government Digital Services (GDS) lead we do not have an accessibility statement for the website, as like them, we don’t want to create a statement that draws a distinction between accessibility and any other aspect of best practice.